- Active Sustainable Development Council ("FORUM") in charge of implementing the national Sustainable Development strategy;

 - Local branches of Global Compact & UN Association attempt to increase Agenda 2030 awareness.

 - The government of the Republic of Croatia took a leading role in coordinating and monitoring the implementation of SDGs by establishing a National Council for Sustainable Development (Jan 2018) at ministerial level, chaired by the prime minister.

 - The National Council for Sustainable Development is expected to provide high-level political and strategic guidance to all state-level stakeholders.
 A working group consisting of governmental departments will be set up for each SDG; each working group will involve other relevant bodies such as the Sustainable Development and Environmental Protection Council (SDEPC) and stakeholders (academia, private sector, civil society organisations, citizens).

-- The government applied for a Voluntary National Review at HLPF in 2019.
+- The government presented the Voluntary National Review at the HLPF in 2019.

 - The first National Sustainable Development Strategy (NSDS) of Cyprus was approved in November 2007.
 It includes the main topics and subject areas of the renewed EU Sustainable Development Strategy (SDS), covering all three dimensions of SD.